pytorch/torchchat/docs/quantization.md

 ## Experimental TorchAO lowbit kernels

-WARNING: These kernels only work on devices with ARM CPUs, for example on Mac computers with Apple Silicon.
+If you are on a Mac with Apple Silicon, we have 1-8 quantization available for embedding and linear layers, backed by CPU and MPS kernels.

+The CPU kernels are installed automatically by the torchchat install script and can be used out of the box.
+To use the MPS kernels, follow the setup instructions below.

 ### Use

 #### linear:a8wxdq
 The quantization scheme linear:a8wxdq dynamically quantizes activations to 8 bits, and quantizes the weights in a groupwise manner with a specified bitwidth and groupsize.
-It takes arguments bitwidth (1, 2, 3, 4, 5, 6, 7), groupsize, and has_weight_zeros (true, false).
+It takes arguments bitwidth (1, 2, 3, 4, 5, 6, 7, 8), groupsize (-1 if channelwise desired), and has_weight_zeros (true, false).
 The argument has_weight_zeros indicates whether the weights are quantized with scales only (has_weight_zeros: false) or with both scales and zeros (has_weight_zeros: true).
 Roughly speaking, {bitwidth: 4, groupsize: 32, has_weight_zeros: false} is similar to GGML's Q4_0 quantization scheme.